Lira Galore Sex Tape: NBA Player Lance Stephenson Allegedly Seen In Leaked Video

 “Her deals with Puma and Pacsun, to name a few, could potentially suffer.
 With the footage being a top trending topic at the hour, and Julz going radio silent on all social platforms — switching to private — memes and commentary are naturally being made right and left.”

-YesJulz appeared to weather the scandal, and still has a large following both on Twitter and Instagram, with the majority of her endorsements seemingly intact.
+YesJulz appeared to weather the scandal and still has a large following both on Twitter and Instagram, with the majority of her endorsements seemingly intact.

 Both YesJulz and Lira Galore seem to have built careers out of posting racy and skin-baring images online.
-Lira’s Instagram page is filled with images of her posing in swimwear and some more glamorous shoots showing her in evening wear.
+Lira’s Instagram page is filled with images of her posing in swimwear and some more glamorous shots showing her in evening wear.

 A post shared by Lira Mercer (@lira_galore) on